-- 1. Strong's #5012 tapeinophrosunê; from a compound of tapeinos (Strong's #5011) of low degree, and phren (Strong's #5424) understanding; the having a humble opinion of one's self, a deep sense of one's (moral) littleness, modesty, humility, lowliness of mind. - 2.
+3e Strong's #5012 tapeinophrosunê; from a compound of tapeinos (Strong's #5011) of low degree, and phren (Strong's #5424) understanding; the having a humble opinion of one's self, a deep sense of one's (moral) littleness, modesty, humility, lowliness of mind.
 The pagan writers considered this a bad word, as in "abject groveling".
-It also has the idea of a river where the tide runs low. - 3.
-Humility is always promoted in Scripture.
+It also has the idea of a river where the tide runs low.